 When guest expectations are not met, many take to social media to voice their complaints and/or join a competitor’s space.

 "Your WiFi is no longer a nice-to-have amenity,it is now a must-have,must-work utility."

 Which poses the question—why not pay for WiFi the same way you pay for other utilities?
-It's the reason so many businesses are turning to managed WiFi solutions that offer everything they need in a bundle that they pay each month.
+It's the reason so many businesses are turning to managed WiFi solutions that offer everything they need in a subscription that they pay each month.

 By managing the experience, along with having the right technology in place, there’s no reason why you can’t meet the ever-growing expectations of your guests.